skofic/authentication-services/README.md

 3. Go back to the service `API` tab and execute the *Reset users* (`/auth/reset`) service setting the `default` parameter to `true`.
 4. From the service `API` tab *login* (`/auth/login`) again as the default administrator with the new password and eventual new username.

 This way you will have an administrator with a safer password.
 This administrator comes by default with only the `admin` role, which means the only operations this user can do is manage users.
-So the next thing to do is to create new users that can *use* and *manage* the data dictionary.

-*Note that the roles are not cumulative: the `dict` role allows to create dictionary terms and relationships, but it doesn't imply the `read` role that allows reading the dictionary.*

 ## Database